BG3-Community-Library-Team/bg3-community/Tutorials/General/Obtaining-Old-Builds-Patches-Of-BG3.md

 `Depot download complete : "...Steam\steamapps\content\app_AppID\depot_DepotID" (X files, manifest ManifestID) `

-Once you recieve this message, go to the file location listed, and you should find the contents of the patch you chose to download.
+Once you recieve this message, go to the file location listed, and you should find the contents of the build you chose to download.